ethereum/web3.py/docs/internals.rst

 * **Providers** are responsible for the actual communication with the blockchain such as sending JSON-RPC requests over HTTP or an IPC socket.
 * **Middlewares** provide hooks for monitoring and modifying requests and responses to and from the provider.
-These can be *global* operating on all providers or specific to one provider.
 * **Managers** provide thread safety and primitives to allow for asynchronous usage of web3.

 Here are some common things you might want to do with these APIs.